 Excused absences are for medical reasons and/or family emergencies and require documentation; medical emergencies require a note from a doctor or nurse.
 You are allowed a maximum of three excused absences.
-After three excused absences, you must see the Director of Student Services/Registrar to withdraw from the course.
+After three excused absences, you must see the Student Services Coordinator to withdraw from the course.